 For current prescriptions, you can contact our pharmacy at (415) 554-3030 if you have an expiring prescription and are unable to get an appointment.
 The California Veterinary Medical Board has extended some pets’ prescriptions validity beyond the original date and they are now valid for 6 to 8 months from the date of the last appointment.
 You can still get refills by calling (415) 554-3030.

-Our Adoption Center is now open from 12-6 (Mon-Thur) and 10-6 (Fri-Sun)!
+Our Adoption Center is now open from 10am-6pm (Mon – Wed, Fri – Sun) and 1pm-6pm (Thur)!
 We’re excited to welcome our community back onsite and you are invited to come see the adorable animals ready to find forever homes.
-We will accommodate walk-in adoptions whenever possible, but we recommend booking an appointment if you want to guarantee time with an adoption counselor.
-Click here to sign up for an appointment window.

 The San Francisco SPCA is a non-profit that exists due to the generosity of our community.
 Please consider a tax-deductible gift to help ensure we will be here in the future to serve the needs of owned and unowned animals.